d1joseph/palaestra/README.md

 ## Hexagonal Architecture Implementation

-This project implements the hexagonal architecture (ports and adapters) pattern, which provides clear separation of concerns:
+As mentioned earlier, this project implements the hexagonal architecture (ports and adapters) pattern, which provides clear separation of concerns:

 ### Core Components